apacheignite/documentation/web-console/demo-mode.md

   ]
 }
 [/block]
-3. Once the IgniteWeb Agent is started, you can go back to your web browser and:
+3. Once the IgniteWeb Agent is started, you can go back to your web browser where you can:
-## a.
-Checkout predefined cluster and caches
+## Checkout predefined cluster and caches
 You can click on **Clusters** and **Caches**, on the side bar menu of the web console, to set and view various configurations for Ignite.
 Click on **Summary** to download these configurations in XML, and Java.
 A ready-to-use Maven based project can also be downloaded from this page.
 [block:image]
 {